 But, how long is too long for an answer?

+In my experience, though, most cases are adjudicated within two months of the interview.
 I know it’s disappointing to leave an interview and not know the decision.
 Have faith, though, that one should hopefully come soon.

 If you need assistance with a USCIS matter or any other immigration issue, contact us today.